Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description states 'Returns list of issues', clearly indicating a read operation that retrieves multiple issues.
-It distinguishes from sibling tools like 'get_issue' (single issue) and 'count_issues' (count).
-However, it does not mention the extensive filtering capabilities implied by the input schema.
+The description 'Returns list of issues' clearly states what the tool does, but lacks specificity to differentiate it from sibling tools like 'get_issue' (single issue) or 'count_issues'.
+It does not mention the extensive filtering or pagination capabilities evident in the schema.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.